Cancelled: First Riders

 The danger zone is the area three meter area around the yellow bus where the driver cannot see or has limited vision.
 Students are probably within the danger zone and too close to the bus if they:

 - can’t see the driver.

-Enhanced signage, road markings and crossing lights make crosswalks the safest way to cross the road, but teach your child to never cross the street in front of a buss.
+Enhanced signage, road markings, and crossing lights make crosswalks the safest way to cross the road, but teach your child to never cross the street in front of a bus.
 If a student is using a crosswalk after getting off the bus, they should:

-- avoid the blind spots created by the three metre danger zone around the school bus
+- avoid the blind spots created by the three-meter danger zone around the school bus

 - wait for the bus to pull safely away

 - wait for vehicles to stop and safely cross the street.

 If you have concerns about roads, signage, or traffic controls, contact Student Transportation.

 YELLOW BUS WARNING LIGHTS AND MECHANICAL ARMS